Sbali11/Nooks/README.md

 # HumanisticManagement: Nooks

-The Nooks bot allows members in the Slack workspace to 'bump' into each other by sparking and joining conversations you are interested in.
+The Nooks bot allows members in the Slack workspace to 'bump' into each other by sparking and joining conversations they are interested in.
 The bot matches members to conversations in a way that optimizes for networks that are unlikely to exist outside of this framework using a member-dependent 'heterophily' factor and provides pathways to develop these ephemeral networks into long lasting connections.
 For more information about the bot, visit https://nooks.vercel.app/.

 ## Tech Stack